-Default timing for 'A' to 'B' rated cash flow CDO tranches
+Default timing for cash flow CDO tranches

-- 89. A cash flow analysis and the associated cash flow stresses are key components of these criteria.
+- 88. A cash flow analysis and the associated cash flow stresses are key components of these criteria.
 The criteria apply different default timing scenarios based on the weighted average life of the portfolio.
 Although we run each of the standard default patterns beginning in year one, we also delay the start of these patterns by a longer period to capture the effect of later defaults at the higher tranche ratings.
 Certain transactions have structural features that limit reinvestments and effectively turn the transactions into static pools if such triggers are hit.
 In such cases, we would adjust our default pattern starting times to reflect the remaining life of the asset pool.
-In applying the cash flow test, the criteria consider the remaining exposure period for each rated CDO tranche. - 90.
-The examples provided in table 13 illustrate the starting years.
+In applying the cash flow test, the criteria consider the remaining exposure period for each rated CDO tranche. - 89.
+The examples provided in table 12 illustrate the starting years.
 For fractions of years, the determining point is the half-year mark.
-Table 13 does not apply to CDOs of hybrid trust preferred securities.